Justzienz/PixelMixer/README.md

 - The script works with image files in the PNG, and JPG format.

-- The reversed image will have the same filename as the original image, but with "_reversed" appended to the end of the filename.

 - If you lose the seed used to reverse the image, there is no way to recover the original image.

 ## License